aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 The customer would have to explicitly opt-in by using a language-level import of a namespace with "experimental" in the name.

 For example, let's imagine that the Cognito library had both stable and unstable APIs.
-They would both reside in the same package, but not in the same namespace:
+They would both reside in the same package, `aws-cdk-lib`, but not in the same namespace:

 ```ts